rajeevphysics/Obsidian-MathMatter/CONTRIBUTING.md

    - Copy the `Z_template/` folder into your local vault (**Required**)
      - This folder contains the note-writing template and a README file on tips to write concepts, and general templates
 5. **Set up Strucuture for Updating Exisiting Concepts**
-   - Put the `Mathematics Concepts` & `Physics Concepts` folder into your local vault
+   - Put the `Mathematics Concepts` & `Physics Concepts` folder into your local Obsidian vault
 ---

 ## 2. Branch Naming